 Time to build your fireplace!
 You finished your foundation, and it is perfect.
 Now you are ready for the fun part.
 The build will go fast.
 There is no need to get in a rush.
 Take your time and be deliberate.
 Remember, take a break when needed, and stay hydrated.
 This fireplace will last for years.
 Be sure to get it right now, as you won’t be able to fix it later.

 These articles have insights that you won’t find anywhere else.
-But they are based on my videos that offer insights and tips that you won’t find in these articles.
+But they are based on my videos, offering insights and tips you won’t find in these articles.
 Be sure to watch and reference my instructional video series.
 By watching my videos and reading these articles, you will be ready to build your personal outdoor fireplace to help create your dream backyard paradise.
 If you still have questions, be sure to contact us.

 A Few Things to Keep in Mind While Building Your Fireplace

 There is no mortar needed to build this kit.
 You will glue courses of blocks together to build your kit.
 After laying a course of block, sweep it clean.
 Then, you can apply adhesive on top of the blocks.
 Place the next layer on top of the block to adhere them together.
 Next, brush off any loose debris before setting a stone.
 To be clear, you do not need to glue the sides of the block together unless stated otherwise.
 Apply the glue sparingly.
-Note, it is best if you feel the blocks scrape together when stacked.
+Note it is best if you feel the blocks scrape together when stacked.
 You don’t want the blocks to slide and float on a thick pad of adhesive.
-A double 1/4″ bead is usually ideal. glue does have a slight thickness.
-Don’t forget, you can use dollops or glue one side to make adjustments to your blocks less than 1/8″.
+A double 1/4″ bead is usually ideal.
+Glue has a slight thickness.
+Don’t forget, you can use dollops or glue one side to adjust your blocks less than 1/8″.